1978

 Imagination/Shattered/Respectable/Far Away Eyes/Love In Vain/Tumbling

-Dice/Happy/Sweet Little Sixteen/Brown Sugar/Jumping Jack Flash)
+Dice/Happy/Sweet Little Sixteen/Brown Sugar)

 780711A 11th July: PETER TOSH.
 St. Louis, Missouri, Kiel Opera House, incl.